What to learn from a few visible transitions' statistics?: Visible transitions' statistics

 and higher-order moments can be obtained analogously.

-(ii) {\em Generalization of first-passage times.} Inter-transition times are particular examples of {\em stopping times}~\cite{neri2019integral}, the latter being defined as the first time a specific criterion is met.
-First-passage times between states can be obtained as a particular case of inter-transition times.
+(ii) {\em Generalization of first-passage times.} First-passage times between states can be obtained as a particular case of {first-transition} times.
 Let \(\mathcal{L}_i = \{i'\to i:\forall i'\neq i\}\) be the set of all transitions leading to an absorbing state \(i\).
 The first time that state \(i\) is reached coincides with the first time that one of these transitions is observed.
-From Eq.~\eqref{theorem} we then obtain for the probability density for the first-passage time of reaching state \(i\) starting from a state \(j\neq i\)
+From Eq.~\eqref{theorem} we then obtain the probability density for the first-passage time of reaching state \(i\) starting from a state \(j\neq i\)

 where \(P(t,\ell \vert j)dt\) is the probability that, starting from $j$, the first visible transition observed in the time interval $[t,t+dt)$ is $\ell$.
 This latter result is well-known, see e.g.~\cite{vankampen1992}.